Guided Exploration in Reinforcement Learning via Monte Carlo Critic Optimization: Method of Guided Exploration

 \section{Method of Guided Exploration}

-On a high level, our agent consists of two components: an actor-critic part to provide a deterministic policy and a directional controller that modifies policy output action to facilitate directed exploration.
+On a high level, our agent consists of two components: an actor-critic part to provide a deterministic policy and an exploratory module that adjusts the policy output action to facilitate directed exploration.
 The deterministic policy $\pi_\theta(s)$ is parameterized by $\theta$ and optimizes reward maximization to produce a \textit{base} action $a^\mathrm{b}$.
-The directional controller $\psi$ optimizes auxiliary intrinsic objective to produce an \textit{exploratory} action correction $a^\mathrm{e}$.
-The policy and the directional controller are jointly optimized to produce an additive action to collect transitions for off-policy updates:
+The exploratory module $\mathrm{EM}$ optimizes auxiliary intrinsic objective to produce an \textit{exploratory} action correction $a^\mathrm{e}$.
+The policy and the exploratory module are jointly optimized to produce an additive action for collecting transitions for off-policy updates:

 For the actor-critic part, we use the TD3 algorithm \citep{fujimoto2018addressing} as a backbone.